FREE SHIPPING ON ORDERS $20 OR MORE!

 Once again, I spray my crop with organic insecticides before an infestation starts.
 An ounce of prevention is worth a pound of cure.
 Amazon offers a bonanza of organic sprays designed to keep our plants insect free.

 There are many ways to plant greens but I am going to talk about the way I plant them.
 I start by placing 2 to 3 seeds in a 3 inch round CowPot.
 Once these germinate, I will thin to one seedling.

 Once the seedling is about 4 to 6 inches tall, and the outside temperature is right (according to the variety directions), I will harden off the transplant and plant it outside using a transplant solution like a fish fertilizer.

 I will plant them about 10 to 12 inches apart.
 Keep the soil moist and the plants fertilized.
 I will start to pick the leaves when the plants are 8 inches tall.

 And basically that is it with greens.
 Very easy to grow.
 Your main problem will be keeping the bugs off.
-Also the leaves can be picked and put in the compost pile.
+If you have an over abundance and they start to wilt, the leaves can be picked and put in the compost pile.

 Your county extension agent, master gardeners in your area, and YouTube offer a lot of information on growing greens.